laurisvan/request-promise-lite/README.md

     // Options & their default values
     let defaults = {
+      headers: {},      // The headers to pass forward (as-is)
       maxRedirects: 3,  // How many redirects to follow
-      json: false,      // JSON shortcut for req headers & response parsing };
+      json: false,      // JSON shortcut for req headers & response parsing
+      agent: false,     // The HTTP agent for subsequent calls
+      resolveWithFullResponse: false, // Resolve with the response, not the body };

 ## Features